vmware-tanzu-labs/educates-training-platform/developer-docs/build-instructions.md

 The docker image registry will be available at `localhost:5001` and will be used to hold container images built from the Educates source code.
 This image registry will also be used as the source of images when Educates is deployed to the local Kubernetes cluster.

-If over time the amount of storage consumed by the local docker image registry increases to the point where overall available space within the local docker environment runs low, you can try to clean out unreferences image layers by running:
+If over time the amount of storage consumed by the local docker image registry increases to the point where overall available space within the local docker environment runs low, you can try to clean out unreferenced image layers by running:

 ```
 docker image prune